alexander-pv/nvidia_jetson/jetson_agx_xavier/jetson_agx_xavier_os_install.md

 It is highly likely that on Jetson device the address for eth0 interface will be 10.42.0.xxx.
 So you can use it to install additional libraries via sdkmanager.

-4.You may want to update your system and install OpenCV&CUDA, tensorflow library.
+4.You may want to update your system and update/install:
+   * OpenCV&CUDA,
+   * tensorflow,
+   * deepstream,

    To do this you may run the following:

     $ cd ~/<your_path>/nvidia_jetson/jetson_agx_xavier
     $ chmod +x ./jetson_agx_xavier_jetpack_setup.sh
-    $ sudo ./jetson_agx_xavier_jetpack_setup.sh
+    $ sudo ./jetson_agx_xavier_jetpack_4.x.x_setup.sh

-Tested with Jetpack: 4.4.1, 4.5.1
+    Available setups for JetPack in the repo: 4.4.1, 4.5.1